 Many know of the Dighton Rock.
 Another popular rock with a rune inscription is called the Narragansett Rock or Pojac Point Rock.
 It is the second most commonly spoken of landmark in Rhode Island concerning the possible pre-colonial visit by Vikings.
-The most popular Viking landmark in Rhode Island is the Newport tower.
+The most popular landmark in Rhode Island that is claimed to have been built by Vikings is the Newport tower.
 What many do not know is that there are many other rocks in Rhode Island that are believed to also have runes inscriptions.
 Though most are believed to be hoaxes, Indian markings, or just natural features, they are interesting curios of Rhode Island culture and history.

 Just yesterday we learned that the Pojac Point stone appears to have been stolen in August of 2012.
 With this in mind, we decided to finally begin work on a the long overdue project of locating all the runestones in Rhode Island.